y1zhou/hugo-northeast/exampleSite/content/posts/first-post/index.md

 ---
 title: "Style Guide: see what this theme looks like"
 date: 2020-06-18
-summary: "" # appears in list of posts
+summary: "Markdown text tests, and some extended features in the theme." # appears in list of posts
 categories: ["example", "style"] # main category; shown in post metadata
-tags: ["css", "mathematics"] # list of related tags
+tags: ["css", "mathematics", "media", "more", "tags", "break", "single", "row"] # list of related tags

 slug: "first-post"
 toc: true # table of contents button in post